anthony-y-zhu14/UCLEI/README.md

 ## Additional Functionality

-- Included a Web Scrapper to scrap market data from Yahoo Finance and store them in the local database storage.
+- Included a Web Scrapper to scrape market data from Yahoo Finance and store them in the local database storage.
 - Market News cards fetch news based on user-selected queries related to stocks.
 The market news is fetched using JS, JSON, and the GNews API.
 - Stock charts are displayed using the chart.js library